Flowers for Algernon: Synopsis

-The short story and the novel share many similar plot points, but the novel expands significantly on Charlie's developing emotional state as well as his intelligence, his memories of childhood, and the relationship with his family.
+The novelette and the novel share many similar plot points, but the novel expands significantly on Charlie's developing emotional state as well as his intelligence, his memories of childhood, and the relationship with his family.
 Both are presented as a series of journal entries ("progress reports") written by the protagonist, Charlie Gordon.
 The style, grammar, spelling, and punctuation of these reports reflect changes in his mental and emotional growth.

-Short story
+Novelette

-Charlie Gordon is a 37-year-old man with an IQ of 68 who works a menial job as a janitor at a factory.
+Charlie Gordon is a 37-year-old man with an IQ of 68, who works a menial job as a janitor at a factory.
 At his job, his main "friends" are his co-workers Joe Carp and Frank Reilly, who frequently bully and mock him.
 Charlie attends a literacy program taught by Ms. Kinnian in hopes of improving his intelligence, and is selected to undergo an experimental surgical technique to increase it.
-The technique has already been tested on a number of nonhuman animals; the great success was with Algernon, a laboratory mouse.
+The technique has already been tested on a number of animals; the great success was with Algernon, a laboratory mouse.
 Although these events proved fruitful, the procedure's full results were unknown.
 Charlie's surgery is a success, and his IQ triples.

 With an increased intelligence, he realizes his co-workers at the factory, who he thought were his friends, only liked having him around so they could tease him.
 His new intelligence frightens his co-workers, and they start a petition to have him fired.
-Additionally, Charlie's perspective on his professors shifts negatively as he recognizes that Dr. Nemur is only using Charlie to advance his scientific career instead of altruistically helping Charlie become smarter.
-Later on, Charlie demonstrates courage by standing up for a 16-year-old imbecile dishwasher who gets mocked by customers at a local diner.
+Additionally, Charlie's perspective on his professors shifts as he recognizes that Dr. Nemur is only using Charlie to advance his scientific career, instead of altruistically helping Charlie become smarter.

+Later on, Charlie is horrified when he realizes he has joined in the mocking of a 16-year-old imbecile dishwasher at the local diner, and lashes out at the patrons to the boy's defense, ashamed he'd allowed himself to forget his past poor treatment.
+Charlie dedicates himself to increasing human intelligence levels.
 As Charlie's intelligence peaks, Algernon's suddenly declines.
-The mouse loses his increased intelligence and mental age and dies afterward; Charlie buries him in the backyard of his home.
+The mouse loses his increased intelligence and dies afterward.
+Charlie buries him in the backyard of his home.

 Charlie realizes his intelligence increase is also temporary and that his fate will mirror Algernon's.
-As the effects of his mental deterioration are becoming more evident, he finds flaws in the experiment, which he calls the "Algernon–Gordon Effect".
+As the effects of his mental deterioration become more evident, he finds flaws in the experiment, which he calls the "Algernon–Gordon Effect".
 By the time he finishes his work, his intelligence has regressed to its original state.

 Charlie is aware of and pained by what is happening to him, as he loses his knowledge.
 He resumes his old job as a janitor at the factory and tries to go back to how things used to be, but he cannot stand the pity and guilt from those around him, including his co-workers, his landlady, and Ms. Kinnian.
-Charlie states he plans to "go away" from New York, and his last wish is for someone to put flowers on Algernon's grave.
+Charlie states he plans to "go away" from New York.
+His last wish is for someone to put flowers on Algernon's grave.